‘General Hospital’ Spoilers For Wednesday: Ava Faces Pushback, Cameron Rages, And Elizabeth Leans On Drew

 General Hospital spoilers for Wednesday’s episode indicate that emotions will be running high throughout Port Charles.
-Franco gave a stunning interview to Lulu from Ferncliff and Ryan presented Ava with a big engagement ring.
-These two events will generate big reactions among many people in town and viewers have a lot to look forward to in this February 27 show.
+Franco gave a stunning interview to Lulu from Ferncliff, and Ryan presented Ava with a big engagement ring.
+These two events will generate big reactions among many people in town, and viewers have a lot to look forward to in this February 27 show.

 Ava is thrilled to be engaged to “Kevin,” but she is finding that she doesn’t have much support from her small circle of loved ones.
-She already talked with Julian about the situation and General Hospital spoilers note that she’ll get an earful from Scott during Wednesday’s episode too.
+She already talked with Julian about the situation, and General Hospital spoilers note that she’ll get an earful from Scott during Wednesday’s episode, too.

-The Twitter sneak peek shows Scott laying it on pretty thick as he tells Ava he wonders when Kevin will kick her to the curb like he did to Laura.
+The Twitter sneak peek shows Scott laying it on pretty thick as he tells Ava that he wonders when Kevin will kick her to the curb, like he did to Laura.
 Obviously, Ava won’t be happy to hear this, even though a part of her probably wonders the very same thing.

-Both Elizabeth and Drew stayed loyal to Franco when he was initially accused of the crimes Ryan committed.
+Both Elizabeth and Drew stayed loyal to Franco when he was initially accused of the crimes that Ryan had committed.
 However, once Franco agreed to Jordan’s secret plan, Liz felt blindsided.
 She has noted that she believes there is more to this guilty plea than what she’s been told, but for now, she remains confused and in the dark.

 Elizabeth isn't taking Franco's guilty plea well… not at all.
 Can Terry help her make sense of the situation?
 An all-new #GH STARTS NOW on ABC! #GH55 pic.twitter.com/i5d2jrdxiJ

-Note: Update: The Inquisitr has shared that ABC has pushed out the episode slated to air on Wednesday due to continuing coverage on Michael Cohen’s congressional testimony.
-Everything that was supposed to take place during the February 27 show will be shown on Thursday, February 28, instead.